InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 ***Alternatively***
 Visit https://apps.nationalmap.gov/downloader/#/ to download a waterbody shapefile for your area of interest

-Note: You will also need a shapefile containing georeferenced points for public accesses for your region of interest.
+You will also need a shapefile containing georeferenced points for public accesses for your region of interest.
 These can be found online usually by searching for "state name public water access shapefile".
 Be advised using your own data may require modifying filenames and attribute column names to match your data.

+You can also change the species key information to investigate the correlation between public accesses and your most hated non-indigenous aquatic species

+Visit https://nas.er.usgs.gov/api/v2/species to get your taxa species key information

 ## Check Yourself:

 At this point you should have:

 * a conda environment with all packages installed
-* 2 ipynb notebooks stored in a unique folder
+* a ipynb notebook stored in a unique folder
 * 2 shapefiles stored in a data subfolder within your unique project directory.

-## Open model script notebook from Conda by runnning:
+## Open Jupyter notebook from Conda by runnning:

 % python -m notebook

-Navigate to the directory with the model script and open the NAS_data_pull notebook.

-Run the NAS_data_pull notebook and export the final csv to your project data folder.

-***Alternatively***
-Visit https://nas.er.usgs.gov/api/v2/species to get your taxa species key information

 ## Run the model